maxdee/alc_freeliner/README.md

 # alcFreeliner #

 The new v0.3 is for Processing 3.
 Needs testing and fixing on OSX.
-Check the processingTwo branch is still cool.
+Check the processingTwo branch its still cool.

 ### What is? ###